davehorner/cargo-e/README.md

 - **[vscode](https://github.com/microsoft/vscode) integration:** Jump directly into your source `code` and navigate to the `fn main` entry point automatically. ('e' key in TUI)
 - **[bacon](https://github.com/Canop/bacon) integration:** Run `bacon` on your project/example. ('b' key in TUI)
 - **workspace integration:** Automatically detects and uses workspace manifests for multi-crate projects. (-w option)
-- **configurable behavior:** â€“ Optional equivalent mode â€“ `cargo-e` can behave identically to `cargo run --example` with bare minimum dependency
+- **configurable behavior:** – Optional equivalent mode – `cargo-e` can behave identically to `cargo run --example` with bare minimum dependency
 - **cargo and target stderr and stdout filtering:** `-f` sends all output from cargo and the target through a filter to determine accurate timing when `--run-all` is specified.  cargo warnings and errors are rewritten to be more concise, numbered, and timed format.
 Errors are written in realtime and a table of errors is displayed conviently at the end of output,  file references are all absolute and fully specified so your ctrl+clicks take you there.
 If you require a terminal, don't use `-f`, and your output will be unfiltered.
 - **subcommands:** you may find that you like the rewritten cargo output and the additional detail provided in `-f` filtering.
 Specify a `-s` subcommand to run a subcommand other than the default `run` that `cargo-e` uses normally.
 - **autosense/tool installer:** `cargo-e` will parse the output of a failed cargo builds and prompt to suggest the user to install the required library or tool runner.